Azure/aks-engine/docs/topics/proxy-servers.md

 ## AKS-engine

-AKS-engine means in this context the VM ([Windows](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows) or [Linux](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux) that is used to run AKS-engine to deploy, scale and upgrade your Kubernetes cluster.
+AKS-engine means in this context the VM ([Windows](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows) or [Linux](https://docs.microsoft.com/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-linux)) that is used to run AKS-engine to deploy, scale and upgrade your Kubernetes cluster.

 **Linux**

-You've to make sure that you export the proxy server configuration via environment variables.
-You can either set it in your current session, permanantly for a specific user in `~/.bashrc` or permanently for the whole system in `/etc/profile` (or in `/etc/environment`).
+On a Linux system you've to make sure that you export the proxy server configuration via environment variables.
+Most tools will leverage these environment variables and will automatically use them w/o additional configuration.

+You can either set these environment variables in your current session, permanantly for a specific user in `~/.bashrc` or permanently for the whole system in `/etc/profile` (or in `/etc/environment`).

 ```bash
 export HTTP_PROXY=http://proxy:8888